martimy/stp_simulator/README.md

-# STP_Simulator
+# STP Simulator

 This is a Python application that simulates the spanning tree algorithm used to prevent loops in an Ethernet switched network.
-The application reads a network representation as a DOT file, similar to the one below:
+The application reads a network representation as a DOT file, similar to the one shown below and produces an output showing the role and status of each port of the network switches.

+The spanning tree algorithm is based on the description in *Radia Perlman.
+1999.
+Interconnections (2nd ed.): bridges, routers, switches, and internetworking protocols.
+Addison-Wesley Longman Publishing Co., Inc., USA.*

+## Known limitations

+- Timing and timers are ignored.
+The simulation will run for x number of steps and produces the results.
+Make sure that simulation steps are sufficient for the STP to converge.
+- A switch's self-loop is handled correctly.

+## Example Network

 ```
 // A dot file of a 5-switch network
-// Switches' shape and labels are useful for displaying the switch ports
+// Switches' shape and labels are useful for displaying the switch ports only,
+// they have no effect on the simulation.

 graph MG {
   node [shape=record]

   SW1 [label="<1>1|<2>2|<3>3" mac="00:00:00:00:00:01" priority=28672 xlabel=SW1]
   SW2 [label="<1>1|<2>2|<3>3|<4>4" mac="00:00:00:00:00:02" priority=32768 xlabel=SW2]
   SW3 [label="<1>1|<2>2|<3>3" mac="00:00:00:00:00:03" priority=32768 xlabel=SW3]